top of page

 Ask for Feedback

-Not every comment about your story means there’s something wrong you need to fix.
+Not every comment about your story means there’s something wrong that you need to fix.
 At the same time, ignoring all constructive criticism will keep you locked inside your personal echo chamber—and that will stall your growth as a writer.

 So how do you know which feedback to accept and which to ignore?